Eating alone does not mean that you are lonely.

 - Take advantage of meal deals and discounts.
 Groupon is a great source of meal deals.
 Google “Groupon ‘your destination' restaurants” and you'll find deals specific to where you're going.
 Only buy deals from reputable sites.
 Doing research for this post I found a site with deals that seemed too good to be true so I looked for a review of the site.
 Sitejabber had 392 reviews of it and 292 of them gave the site only one star.
 It pays to do your homework.

-- Get the Time-Out Deals.
+- Get the Time Out Deals.
 Time Out Magazine is all about inspiring people to enjoy the best of a city.
 They have individual publications for cities around the word.
 Find the Time Out publication for your destination here.
-Then go to their general restaurant page and scroll to the bottom for their deals.
+Then look for an “offers” tab to find deals at local restaurants.
+Here's an example for London.

 - Make the most of that free breakfast.
 If your hotel includes a free breakfast, you can get a filling and free start to your day.
-There's nothing wrong with taking some fruit or other transportable snacks for the road to reduce your costs during the day.
+There's nothing wrong with taking a piece of fruit or other transportable snack for the road to reduce your costs during the day.

 - Get takeout from a high-end grocery store.
 Whether you buy individual elements or a fresh prepared meal, you can put together a great meal from a fancy grocer at a fraction of the cost of a sit-down restaurant.
 From cheese, a baguette, and a bottle of wine to piping hot pizza to a salad bar, you will find plenty of options.